thebushschool/cpjava/lessons/week2/readme.md

 # Week 2

-## Prep Work
-* Review the comments you received on your [Digitize](../week1/homework/digitize.md) assignment and update your code to address the comments if time allows
-* Review and be prepared to talk with others about your [Digitize](../week1/homework/digitize.md) assignment

 ## Learning Objectives
 * Learn about the course and your classmates
 * Understand programming flow of static and dynamic programs in p5.js